 5.106.1.1 Local ordinance.
-Newly constructed projects and additions shall comply with additional storm water pollution prevention measures as applicable.
-(See Chapter 16.11, Storm Water Pollution Prevention, of the Palo Alto Municipal Code.)
+Newly constructed projects and additions shall comply with additional City of Palo Alto stormwater runoff management and pollution prevention measures as applicable, and as may be amended from time to time.

-16.14.295 Section 5.106.8 Light pollution reduction
+16.14.295 Section 5.106.8 Light Pollution Reduction.